regentquant/capital-trend-calculator/README.md

 # capital-trend-calculator

+FIRST TIME SHARING CODE TO OTHERS.
+WHEN WRITING CODE, DIDN'T REALIZE OTHERS WILL SEE IT.
+SO DIDN'T ADD COMMENTS TO ALL IMPORTANT PARTS.
+YOU DON'T NECESSARILY NEED TO UNDERSTAND MY CODE TO USE THE CODE.
+MY APOLOGIES. 🫶

 Code written by @Curry Yao, CEO of Regentquant, CEO of Century KY.

 The calculator is used to measure amount of money flowing in and out of a given asset (stock/ETF).